Diana-Ha/intro-to-java/README.md

 # intro-to-java
-Methods written in Java for practice and learning
+Methods written in Java for personal practice and learning